mcneel/docify/apisite/content/posts/rhino-fileio-binaryarchivereader.md

 ---
-title: "Rhino.FileIO.BinaryArchiveReader"
+title: "BinaryArchiveReader"
 draft: false
 ---

+*Namespace: Rhino.FileIO*

+   Represents an entity that is capable of reading a binary archive and instantiating strongly-typed objects.

-# Properties
+## Properties
-## int Archive3dmVersion
+#### int Archive3dmVersion
 - (summary)
      If a 3dm archive is being read or written, then this is the version of the 3dm archive format (1, 2, 3, 4 or 5).